moritzheiber/apprentice/README.md

 ## TODO

-* Write better (r)docs.
-I'm sorry for the abysmal state they're in right now
-* Be a lot more forgiving when it comes to SQL connection errors/reconnects/server going awol.
 * Finish the rspec definitions.
 Sorry for missing out on those as well.
 * Maybe integrate a logger
 * Write a better init script